Addison Mizner: Early architectural career

 Little is known about Addison Mizner's sketches and artwork prior to his architectural career; he did brag in 1893 of having sold six pictures for $150.
 His subsequent work shows him to be a fine draftsman and an artist who painted beautiful watercolors.

 Although he lacked formal university training, Mizner served a 3-year apprenticeship (1894–1897) in the office of San Francisco architect Willis Jefferson Polk, eventually becoming a partner.
 Polk was only five years older than Addison and was not committed to any architectural style.
 "His [Mizner's] architectural training rivaled that of many in the profession of his day."

 In 1904 he relocated to New York City, and then to nearby Port Washington, Long Island.
 During his first five years in New York, Mizner never built a house.
 The commissions he did receive were for interior design, which in two cases were the interior of yachts, and in designing gardens.
 Eventually he designed numerous country houses across Long Island and the region.
 In 1907, he and William Massarene designed White Pine Camp, a retreat in the Adirondack Mountains, later used by U. S. President Calvin Coolidge as his "Summer White House".
+He also designed Rock Hall in Connecticut and the main house of the Hitchcock Estate in Dutchess County, New York.